Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Got 10 minutes?
 Try this out…

-Reverse outline your material: Take a step back and outline your book’s narrative arc or plot points.
-Break it down chapter by chapter, paragraph by paragraph, or section by section.
+Reverse outline your material: Step back and sketch your book’s structure – chapter by chapter, section by section.
 Each point should capture the essence of the main idea.
 Then, assess how smoothly the sections flow and connect, building up your story or argument.
 Need more outlining advice?
 Check out our article here.

 Pen a paragraph: Don’t underestimate the power of a single paragraph.
 It might evolve into a chapter that dazzles in your proposal, catching the keen eye of an agent.
 Or it could simply add a layer to your book – remember, every small step counts.
 After you’re done, read it aloud and fine-tune it based on what your ears catch.